tum-pbs/Diffusion-based-Flow-Prediction/README.md

 # Datasets and Pre-trained Models

-The full training data set will be available for download here shortly.
-For now, we provide a reduced version of our dataset corresponding to the single-parameter test in our manuscript.
+The full training data set is available for download at [here](https://mediatum.ub.tum.de/1731896).
+In this repository, we also provide a reduced version of our dataset corresponding to the single-parameter test in our manuscript.
 For more details, please see `\datasets\1_parameter` and `process_dataset.ipynb`.
 You can also use `generate_dataset.ipynb` to generate this dataset.

 The pre-trained network weights can be found in `pre_trained` folder, where you can find the weights trained with different random seeds and the corresponding network configuration.
 You can refer to `sample.ipynb` to see the details on how to use them.